dylan-wald/CSCI575_Project/README.md

 **3) Code Structure:**

 - Main.py - runs the entire simulation, including the following scripts:
+    - sys_id_data.csv - this is the data used to train and test the models
-    - data_loader.py - this loads and cleans the data
+    - data_loader.py - this loads and cleans the provided data
     - f_RNN.py - this is the recurrent neural network class
     - f_NSSM.py - this is the neural state space model class
         - f_LinearConstrained.py - this contains the constraints on the A matrix (described in report)